IanWach/IntraResponsive-Framework/README.md

 IntraResponsive is a framework designed to help developers create a responsive website faster.
 This is to help developers focus on what matters.
 Moreover, it is to help developers create websites faster with no worries.

 The Framework makes use of **JavaScript, PHP, CSS, and HTML.** These are used to create a friendly environment for websites across different screen sizes.
+Moreover, It uses JSON File.

 ![Image](/assets/Logo.png)